Summary: an explanation of Execution Groups and how they work. Available in v. ≥ 1.17.

-Manually customizing Execution Groups entails overriding the default rules that AIP Console uses to group Analysis Units into Execution Groups.
+Manually customizing Execution Groups entails overriding the default rules that Console uses to group Analysis Units into Execution Groups.
 This is a highly technical feature and should only be used when you know exactly what you want to achieve.
 Currently, customizing Execution Groups is only possible for the following technologies:

 To customize Execution Groups, you need to have at least two Analysis Units present in the version for the given technology.
 The example below shows one Analysis Unit in a default Execution Group (Default execution group) and two Analysis Units that have been moved into a custom Execution Group (TEST)

 |Manually run an analysis for the entire Execution Group - i.e. analyze all Analysis Units in the Execution Group.|

 |Allows you to bulk activate or deactivate specific Analysis Units through the use of checkboxes next to each Analysis Unit.|